Melissa Rapp: Musical career

 Rapp first performance of her original music was at the Stanford Coffeehouse.
 She started playing professionally in San Francisco immediately following her college graduation.
 Since that time, she has toured the United States, sharing stages with artists such as Sara Bareilles, Chuck Prophet, Josh Ritter, and ALO.

 In 2008, she recorded the album The Other Side in Berkeley, California.
 The album was produced by Jon Evans and features drumming by Allison Miller and keyboards by Julie Wolf.
 The album received radio play on San Francisco radio stations KFOG 104.5 and KUSF.

 In 2010, she recorded her second album Just Like That in Los Angeles and San Francisco.
 The record featured a cast of musicians including drummer Jimmy Paxson, bassist Michael Valerio, Julie Wolf and guitarists Ray Bergstrom and Betsy Adams and garnered press coverage.

 In 2019, she released a series of singles produced by Australian producers/songwriters Clare Reynolds and Jordie Lane.
 The tracks feature Jimmy Paxson (drums), Jonathan Flaugher (bass), and Will Gramling (keys) with mixing by Jordan Lehning in Nashville.

 She appeared on a Today show segment with Paul Ehrlich and was one of the participants of Platinum Hit on Bravo (2011).

-Platinum Hit

-In 2011, she appeared on the new songwriting competition reality show Platinum Hit on Bravo American entertainment channel as one of 12 aspiring songwriters.